Tell me the difference – Precision vs Jazz bass

 The final Precision vs Jazz bass argument

-If after the entirety you still aren’t sure which bass is the better choice … Then there is a third option.
+All in all If you’re still not sure what bass fits with your sound or style then consider a third option.
 Many bass players will suggest to take the Jazz as the two pickups will over more versatility than then standard Precision pickup alone.
-What if there was a bass that offers the best of both worlds?
+But what if there was a bass that offers the best of both worlds?